fuzziqersoftware/sharedstructures/README.md

 # sharedstructures

-sharedstructures is a C+ and Python 2/3 library for storing data structures in automatically-created, dynamically-sized shared memory objects.
+sharedstructures is a C++ and Python 2/3 library for storing data structures in automatically-created, dynamically-sized shared memory objects.
 This library can be used to share complex data between processes in a performant way.
 Currently hash tables and prefix trees are implemented.

 ## Building